How CAIS™ is examined.

 Regulator audit access

 National competent authorities and recognized accreditation bodies may request Regulator Audit Access under the Regulator Engagement Office charter.
 Access includes, under NDA: the full Standard-Setting Report for specified forms, panel composition with conflict-of-interest declarations, item-bank integrity artefacts (not items), Fairness Subcommittee minutes, and the Psychometric Report appendices.
 Access is free of charge.
-See Cryptographic Auditability.
+See Audit Access.

 Employer due diligence